five manual coffee grinders next to each other

 At the end of the article, I will also point to some well-known models that I do not think are worth going for in 2023.

-Here, you’ll see the top choices when it comes to manual grinders in 2023.
+Here, you’ll see my favorites when it comes to manual grinders currently.

 There’s something on the list for everybody.

 1Zpresso has a lot of momentum in the coffee world at this moment.
-It’s a rather new company, but it has quickly gained a reputation as being one of the best bang for buck brands when it comes to non-automatic coffee grinders.
+It’s a rather new company, but it has quickly gained a reputation as being one of the top bang for buck brands when it comes to manual coffee grinders.

 J is one of my favorite hand grinders

-I have tried most of 1Zpresso’s models, also the more expensive ones from the “X” and “K“-series.
+I have tried most of 1Zpresso’s models, also the more expensive ones from the “J” and “K“-series.

-However, it’s the mid-ranger called ‘J’ that I’d recommend to most people.
+However, it’s the mid-ranger called ‘J’ that I tend to recommend to most people who are on a budget.

 (Jx was initially used to refer to J, but the name was later changed to just J.)